 Here’s an interesting conundrum.

-For disclosure (i.e. show and hide) widgets, I tend to either use the native HTML
+For disclosure (i.e. collapse and expand) widgets, I tend to either use the native HTML

-<details> element if possible or else a simple, accessible DIY disclosure in which executing a
+<details> element if possible or else a simple, accessible DIY disclosure in which activating a

 To my mind it’s generally preferable to keep it simple and avoid animating a disclosure widget.
 For a start, it’s tricky!
 The